Yaakov Shwekey: Recent projects

 Another album release was in 2019, “Those Were The Days 2”, a medley album featuring past hits and classics from various sources and arranged by different composers.

 On 19 April 2020 during the COVID-19 pandemic, Shwekey collaborated with popular Chabad-Lubavitch rabbi and speaker Rabbi Y.Y.
 Jacobson, both working from home, to stream a free online live concert on YouTube.
 The reason for this, Shwekey said, was to "make people happy, because that's what God gave me the ability to do".
-The concert was viewed 138 thousand times within its first three weeks online, and is still available on YouTube, accessible via the original link.
+The concert was viewed 138,000 times within its first three weeks online, and is still available on YouTube, accessible via the original link.

+In 2021 Shwekey released A Toast to Life in which he sings songs which takes inspiration from Jewish life and themes in a typically Ashkenazi style of Hebrew pronunciation despite his Mizrahi heritage.

+Shwekey said in an October 2025 interview that he will soon be releasing an album produced by Doni Gross, comprising over 100 Shabbat songs, together with a book co-authored by Shwekey and Yisroel Besser and published by ArtScroll.

 Concert controversy

 In August 2007, Shwekey and Avraham Fried were slated to headline a major concert in Jerusalem at Teddy Stadium.
 The event was produced by Moshe Ben-Zimra and billed as a commemoration of the 40th anniversary of the reunification of Jerusalem.

 Leading Haredi rabbis, including Rabbi Yosef Shalom Elyashiv, the Gerrer Rebbe, the Belzer Rebbe, Rabbi Aharon Leib Shteinman, Rabbi Shmuel Wosner, and Rabbi Chaim Pinchas Scheinberg signed a ban which appeared in the Haredi press forbidding participation or attendance of the event or similar events.
 Their ban stated that concerts should not be performed in front of both men and women, regardless if there was separate seating.

 Shwekey issued a response that he had already posed the question to Rabbi Ovadia Yosef when an earlier concert featuring him, along with Mordechai Ben David, was also banned.
 Rabbi Yosef responded that there is absolutely no prohibition as long as the event had completely separate seating.
 Neither Shwekey nor Fried pulled out of the concert.